nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

 always uses the shortest possible displacement vector from driver to pool neuron as ``nest.spatial.distance``.

-.. _sec:conn_wd:

 Weights and delays
 ~~~~~~~~~~~~~~~~~~

-Parameters, such as those presented in Table :ref:`tbl_parameters`, can
+Parameters, such as those presented in Table :ref:`tbl:parameters`, can
 also be used to specify distance-dependent or randomized weights and
 delays for the connections created by ``Connect``.
 Weight and delays are in NEST
 passed along in a synapse dictionary to the ``Connect`` call.